tychonievich/coa2-s2019/markdown/cache.md

 Most programs, even if not specifically designed to do so, exhibit both spatial and temporal locality.
-It is primarily the temporal locality that makes caching useful, but caches can be designed to benefit from spatial locality as well.
+Caches are designed to increase memory access speeds when either form of locality is present.

 ## Cache line